Electricity Price Review

 The Guidelines aim to support electricity retailers to deliver a consistent and supportive minimum standard of care to all residential consumers, including those who are vulnerable or medically dependent.

 Of relevance to this workstream, the Electricity Industry Amendment Bill was passed in August 2022, enabling the Electricity Authority to make and enforce measures to protect the interests of small consumers.
-This includes being able to make aspects of the Guidelines mandatory.

-Consumer care guidelines(external link) — Electricity Authority
+Consumer care Obligations(external link) — Electricity Authority

 Electricity Price Review – recommendation B6 [PDF, 854KB](external link)